salahmander/Nacht-Bootcamp-API/README.md

-# DevCampers-API
+# Nacht Bootcamp
-Backend API for DevCamper application, which is a bootcamp directory website
+Backend API for Nacht Bootcamp application, which is a bootcamp directory website